TheQuintinus/Electrostatic-Field-Plotting/README.md

 ## Author

-This project was developed as part of a learning effort in applied physics and numerical modeling, with emphasis on clarity, correctness, and extensibility.
+This project emerges from the study of a Dielectric Barrier Discharge (DBD) case and was developed as part of a learning effort in applied physics and numerical modeling, with emphasis on clarity, correctness, and extensibility